• #1 NetSpot

 WiFi heatmappers like NetSpot make it possible for anyone to create a WiFi heat map that accurately shows where the network has strong coverage and where it has weak coverage.
 To obtain the best results possible, we recommend you adhere to the following best practices for creating WiFi heatmaps:

-• Measure both bands: Most modern WiFi routers are able to simultaneously broadcast 2.4 GHz and 5 GHz signals.
-In certain areas, it may be difficult to achieve satisfactory coverage the 2.4 GHz band because of its high utilization and the resulting issues with signal interference.
-That’s why it’s a good idea to measure both bands and combine their coverage before making any changes to the network.
+• Measure all bands: Many modern WiFi routers are able to simultaneously broadcast 2.4 GHz, 5 GHz, and 6 GHz signals.
+In certain areas, it may be difficult to achieve satisfactory coverage on the 2.4 GHz band because of its high utilization and the resulting issues with signal interference.
+That’s why it’s a good idea to measure all bands and combine their coverage before making any changes to the network.

 • Use an accurate floor map: Always use the most accurate floor map you have at your disposal when creating WiFi heatmaps.
 You don’t want to spend time walking from one room to the next, trying to obtain WiFi signal strength data, only to end up with a WiFi heatmap that doesn’t reflect reality.